I started high school over fifty years ago… September 6, 1972. My world– and the whole world itself– changed quite drastically that day.

 Swimmer Mark Spitz was unquestionably spectacular… and yet, great as he was, his legacy and potential future success were somewhat diminished by unfortunate timing way beyond his control.
 Having swum his way to an unprecedented 7 golds, Spitz’s victories for the United States nonetheless came in the immediate wake of Fischer’s equally dominant yet far more geopolitically significant run to his victory.
 (Fischer even outshone Spitz as a TV guest comedian when they both appeared on a Bob Hope special later that autumn.)

 It was instead little 17-year-old Olga Valentinovna Korbut who ultimately stole the show and our hearts at the Munich Olympics, for she displayed not only artistic and athletic excellence, but also unbridled teen-aged joy in doing so.
 We Americans, so long accustomed to stern-faced Soviet athletes who looked as though they’d been potty-trained with electricity, suddenly beheld this adorable and talented little pixie as she took obvious delight in the fruits of her preparatory training.
-If Boris Spassky had managed to put a sympathetic human face on the Soviet Union, then it was Olga Korbut who graced it with a heart-melting smile.
+Boris Spassky had managed to put a sympathetic human face on the Soviet Union, but it was Olga Korbut who graced it with a heart-melting smile.
 And so, in the summer and autumn of 1972, it suddenly seemed a lot less likely that we would ever engage in World War III against the Soviets and meet our ends via Mutual Assured Destruction.

-But just as Cold War tensions were finally beginning to ease, a new enemy to world order and tranquility suddenly emerged… which is why that concert was on TV on the morning of Wednesday, September 6th– my first day of high school– instead of the athletic competitions that were originally scheduled for that day’s telecast.
+But just as Cold War tensions were finally beginning to ease, a new enemy to world order and tranquility suddenly emerged… which is why that concert was on TV on the morning of Wednesday, September 6th– my first day of high school– instead of the athletic competitions that were originally scheduled for that morning’s telecast.

 On the night of Tuesday, September 5, a Palestinian terrorist group calling itself “Black September” had kidnapped and then slaughtered 11 Israeli athletes and coaches, ensuring that the XX Oympiad would be forever remembered for the “Munich Massacre.”
-In trying to counter this well-planned act, the (West) Germans were handicapped by several factors– One, their military had been hamstrung and de-fanged (for self-evident reasons) after World War II, and they were legally enjoined from operations on their native soil, leaving this matter to the untrained regular police; Two, in response to the excessively militarized 1968 Games in Mexico City and the Nazi-themed 1936 Berlin spectacle, West German officials promoted this Olympiad as “Heitere Spiele,” i.e., “The Cheerful Games,” in order to show the world a kinder and gentler German face, and they accordingly made their security forces (such as they were) less visible; and Three, the western democracies were new at this sort of thing, and the military science of counter-terrorism was in its infancy (except in Israel, who sent their dreaded and brutally efficient Mossad agents on Operation “Wrath of God” to avenge the massacre with extreme prejudice.)
+In trying to counter this well-planned act, the (West) Germans were handicapped by several factors– One, their military had been hamstrung and de-fanged (for self-evident reasons) after World War II, and they were legally enjoined from combat operations on their native soil, leaving this matter to the untrained regular police; Two, in response to the excessively militarized 1968 Games in Mexico City and the Nazi-themed 1936 Berlin spectacle, West German officials promoted this Olympiad as “Heitere Spiele,” i.e., “The Cheerful Games,” in order to show the world a kinder and gentler German face, and they accordingly made their security forces (such as they were) less visible; and Three, the western democracies were new at this counter-terrorism thing, and the necessary military science was in its infancy.
+(Except in Israel, who sent their dreaded and brutally efficient Mossad agents on Operation “Wrath of God” to avenge the massacre with extreme prejudice.)

 * * * * * * *

 As my sisters and I watched the memorial service in Munich Stadium that Wednesday morning, we understood that something really horrible had happened, but little else.
-Neither we nor many other people, adult or adolescent, fully comprehended that day that we were entering a new era of international conflict, one marked not by massive troop movements or nuclear-armed submarines and supersonic bombers, but rather by small bands of fanatics armed with suicide bombs or even just box-cutters who were willing to martyr themselves or their own children for their cause.
+Neither we nor many other people, adult or adolescent, fully comprehended right then that we were entering a new era of international conflict, one marked not by massive troop movements or nuclear-armed submarines and supersonic bombers, but rather by small bands of fanatics armed with suicide bombs or even just box-cutters who were willing to martyr themselves or their own children for their cause.
 Sadly, we would all come to learn more and more about that stuff in the coming months, years, and decades.
 All this along with the lesson we absorbed from “The Godfather”-- that there are bad guys, and then there really bad guys.
-After the summer of Boris and Olga and the Munich Massacre, the Russians would never again seem quite as scary as before… especially 29 years and 5 days later, on September 11, 2001.
+After the summer of Boris Spassky and Olga Korbut and the Munich Massacre, the Russians would never again seem quite as scary as before… especially 29 years and 5 days later, on September 11, 2001.

 Meanwhile, it was time for me to start my first day of high school.
 The bus pulled up in front of our house, and I boarded it and took a seat.